kiwipom/ktor-wiki/Application.md

 This code installs an interceptor into `Call` phase of an `ApplicationCall` processing, and responds with plain text when request is asking for a root page.

-Of course, you don't need to handle URIs manually like this, there is a [routing](Routing) facility that does this and a lot more for you.
+Of course, you don't need to handle URIs manually like this, there is a [routing](Feature-Routing) facility that does this and a lot more for you.

 Most functions available on `ApplicationCall` (such as `respondText` above) are `suspend` functions, indicating that they can potentially execute asynchronously.

-See [Pipeline](Pipeline) for more information on mechanics of processing `ApplicationCall`s
+See advanced topic [Pipeline](Advanced-Pipeline) for more information on mechanics of processing `ApplicationCall`s